techidaily/site-facebook/source/_posts/digging-deeper-into-facebooks-renaming-speculation.md

 ## Why Might Facebook Be Changing Its Name?

- In a report by[The Verge](https://www.theverge.com/2021/10/19/22735612/facebook-change-company-name-metaverse) , a source close to Facebook revealed that the company might be announcing a change to its name.
+ In a report by [The Verge](https://www.theverge.com/2021/10/19/22735612/facebook-change-company-name-metaverse) , a source close to Facebook revealed that the company might be announcing a change to its name.
 So far, Facebook has declined to comment.

  According to the report, Facebook would be changing its name to better reflect its work on the metaverse.
 CEO, Mark Zuckerberg, previously said he saw Facebook shifting from “primarily being a social media company to being a metaverse company”, so the name change seems to fit his plans.